 Thanks to a bombardment of TV, radio and online advertising over the last few years, the general public are now well aware of their rights to claim compensation if they've been injured and believe that someone else is to blame.

-When these claims are made against a business, either by a member of the public or an employee, it can be a daunting prospect thinking about how to defend the allegations.
+If these claims are made against you, either by a member of the public, a customer or an employee, it can be a daunting prospect thinking about how to defend the allegations.
 Especially when you believe that the person's injury claim has little or no merit.

-However, there can be partial or full defences levelled against most personal injury (PI) claims so managers and business owners need to have a general awareness of the possible areas a solicitor may explore to defend a case and mitigate the costs of compensation.
+However there can be partial or full defences levelled against most personal injury (PI) claims.
+So it can be helpful to have a general awareness of the possible areas a solicitor may explore to defend the case against you to mitigate the costs of compensation.

 Firstly, when an injured person (the claimant) makes a compensation claim against a business or individual (the defendant) the question of liability must be considered.
 Liability is whether the defendant was legally responsible for the incident and the resulting injury, and can also be thought of as being at fault.

 When a claim is made, a defendant can either: